Filmora

 OPEN

-Export Selected Clips for Mac
+Export Selected Clips and Multi-Track Video for Mac

 Upgrade to the Newest Filmora Unleash Your Freedom to Creativity